MonicaisHer/edgex-go/snap/README.md

 ```

 **Note** - by default all services in the snap except for the API Gateway are restricted to listening on 'localhost'
-(i.e. the services arenot addressable from another system).
+(i.e. the services are not addressable from another system).
 In order to make a service accessible remotely,
 the appropriate configuration override of the 'Service.ServerBindAddr' needs to be made
 (e.g. ```sudo snap set edgexfoundry env.core-data.service.server-bind-addr=0.0.0.0```).